Fleming's Prime Steakhouse leaving Hilldale

-Fleming's Prime Steakhouse & Wine Bar is closing after 13 years at Hilldale.
+Fleming's Prime Steakhouse & Wine Bar is closing Dec.
+21 after 13 years at Hilldale, said manger Robert Fritschle.

-Fleming's opened at 750 N. Midvale Blvd., in October 2006, in what was then considered the beginning of the transformation of the Near West Side shopping center.
+Fleming's opened in October 2006, in what was then considered the beginning of the transformation of the Near West Side shopping center.

 The 7,100-square-foot restaurant seats 266 people, including on an outdoor patio and in a private dining room.